MaraRinn/WOLF-Tutorial/wiki_page.md

 There are a number of differences in the resource chain between MKS and WOLF, check [RoverDude's resource conversion diagram][RDCONV] for the details.

-# WOLF From Scratch: A Walkthrough
+## WOLF From Scratch: Introducing WOLF Infrastructure on Kerbin

 WOLF is an industry-focused extension to the industrial activities enabled in the Modular Kolonisation System.
 In typical mid- to late-game save files using MKS, you will have hundreds of MKS modules scattered about the place, with your planetary maps littered with various mining, refining or manufacturing facilities.
 All of these facilities and the per-tick or per-second calculations they require place significant load on the KSP simulation, and loading up the models when they get in physics range can produce significant lag in the graphics engine.